-1. Mobility
+Mobility

-It is usual for the nursing staff to assist you into your chair the first day after your operation.
+It is usual for the nursing staff to assist you into your chair.

-- To get out of bed, bend your knees up, roll onto your side and push up with your hands.
-Reverse this to get back into bed. - The next day you will begin to start walking short distances and then continue to progress daily.
+To get out of bed, bend

+your knees up, roll onto your side and push up with your hands.
+Reverse this to get back into bed.

+■ The next day you will begin to start walking short distances and then continue to progress daily.
+Try to walk as upright as possible.

 It is important to become active as soon as possible.
 Walking is an excellent way to get your lungs expanding and to help regain your strength after the operation.
-Try and walk as upright as possible - a little stretch on the wound is not harmful.